 December 11th for me was a day like any other.
 I went to work and then left for an appointment late morning.
 We met with our OB and once again learned that our babies weren’t cooperating for him to determine their gender.
-He told us we had a fine pair of babies in there and then asked when my next big scan was and told me it was good that it was that same day…perhaps his way of telling me he saw something that needed further investigation...
-I don’t know.
-The ultrasound that afternoon was actually cancelled by the hospital but I was stubborn and insisted that they do it anyway since I was there.
-Thank goodness for my stubborn nature as during that ultrasound it became obvious that something wasn’t right.
+During my ultrasound that afternoon it became obvious that something wasn’t right.
 After seeing 3 different people, I was left in the scan room for them to ‘check to make sure they had everything’.
 After waiting for 20 minutes I began to suspect something wasn’t right.
 As soon as my doctor came into the room I knew and I burst into tears.
 He tried to assure me all was well but the speed that I was being sent to see a specialist told me that this was very serious.
-I remember struggling to walk out of the hospital and make calls to husband, my mom and our babysitter.
+I remember struggling to walk out of the hospital and make calls to my husband, my mom, and our babysitter.
 I was a mess and very hard to understand.
 I was so very scared for my babies.

 We arrived in Toronto about 8:30 that night and were admitted.
 We had another ultrasound at about 9:00.
-This is where we found out that the babies were boys and the confirmation that our two babies had Twin to Twin Transfusion Syndrome.
-It was explained to us that one of our sons was transferring fluid to the other.
+This is where we found out that the babies were boys and the confirmation that they had Twin to Twin Transfusion Syndrome.
+It was explained to us that one of our sons was transferring blood to the other.
 This twin, Cameron, had no visible bladder and was stuck with no amniotic fluid around him.
 The other twin, Cole, seemed to be more affected.
 His cord was showing some reverse blood flow and there was some thickening seen in his heart.
 He had pockets of 8cm of fluid around him…the minimum needed to be considered TTTS.
-What I have learned in the almost 11 years that TTTS has been part of our lives is that babies with only 8cm pockets are usually really healthy, not often very affected by the polyhydraminos yet.
+What I have learned in the almost 12 years that TTTS has been part of our lives is that babies with only 8cm pockets are usually really healthy, not often very affected by the polyhydramnios yet.
 I have also learned that normally in TTTS the donor baby is smaller than the recipient but our boys appeared to be about the same size, our recipient might be an ounce smaller actually.
 This gave the medical staff the assurance that our TTTS had only been occurring for a few days but also baffled them as to why his cord flow was so affected.
-The other discovery was that Cole’s cord was inserted very poorly, 11 cm away from the placental wall.

 The words “I’m sorry, your baby’s heart isn’t beating” will be forever etched in my brain.
 We were completely blown away and devastated.
 Absolutely nothing can prepare you for this kind of news.